 The ride was scheduled to end at Chester’s Harley Davidson motorcycle dealer, now known as Alligator Alley Harley Davidson.
 They blew me off the day before at a scheduled meeting which is part of the problem.
 Safety isn’t sexy.
 It doesn’t sell.
 Of course, when I showed up with 177 bikers, I got their attention.
 In return, I blew them off.
 Respect is earned.

 The reality is without strict laws on the books that law enforcement is willing to enforce, we will continue to face this situation.
-Awareness is fine, but that is only one step.
+Awareness is fine, but that is only one step of many.
 You don’t curb behavior simply with an awareness campaign.
 Look at M.A.D.D.
 (Mother’s Against Drunk Driving).
 It was a combination of public education, stricter laws and enforcement.
 Without that, we just have rides.

 By the way, June in south Florida is no time to ride.
 If it is not 90 degrees before 10 a.m. with 80% percent humidity, then there is a strong storm passing through just like right now as I write this sentence.
 Not to mention regardless of the time of year, I have to dress up for work, so I could never ride to work.